dpritchard/web-taieri-willow/source/events.blade.md

 <x-img src="/assets/img/IMG_20210626_145245987.jpg" caption="" class="float-right w-1/3 mx-2 my-2"/>

 We harvest the willows annually, in the winter when the plants are dormant.
-Harvest usually happens late June/early July, after all the willows have dropped their leaves, and before the sap begins to move again.
+Harvest usually happens late June / early July, after all the willows have dropped their leaves, and before the sap begins to move again.
 Check the website to find out the exact date for the harvest and come along.

-The [2022 harvest]({{ url('/news/2022-07-15_annual_harvest/') }}) was on 10<sup>th</sup> of July.
-[Contact us]({{ url('/contact') }}) to find out more about the next harvest.
+Our recent work, along with the dawning of Matariki, brings us to harvest time.
+This year's harvest dates will be **Saturday and Sunday July 15<sup>th</sup> and 16<sup>th</sup> 2023**.
+Please make a note of these dates, we'll be in touch with further info.

 ## Weaving Get-Togethers